babenkoivan/elastic-scout-driver-plus/README.md

 ```

 This trait adds a bunch of factory methods in your model: `boolSearch()`, `matchSearch()`, `rawSearch()`, etc.
-Each method creates a search request builder for the specific query type.
+Each method creates a search request builder for specific query type.
 For example, if you want to make a
 [match query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query.html) use `matchSearch()` method:

 ```php